-No one knows precisely how many American credit cards use chip-and-PIN technology, or how many of the cards are in circulation, but the number of U.S. cards that use the technology and are worth applying for can be counted on one hand — literally.
+No one precisely knows how many American credit cards use chip-and-PIN technology or how many cards are in circulation, but you can count the number of U.S. cards that use the technology and are worth applying for on one hand – literally.
 Many chip cards carry foreign transaction fees of between 1 and 3 percent, “which really isn’t a worthwhile price to pay for convenience,” says Brian Karimzad, director of MileCards.com, a site that helps customers compare credit cards.

 There are only five cards widely available with chips, PIN functionality and no currency fees, according to Karimzad: State Department Federal Credit Union EMV Visa Platinum, Andrews Federal Credit Union GlobeTrek Visa, PenFed’s Platinum Rewards, Promise & Gold Visa, the Barclaycard Arrival Plus World Elite MasterCard and the Hawaiian Airlines World Elite MasterCard.

 Of course, this doesn’t mean that your magnetic strip card won’t work on your summer vacation.
-It will be accepted in big cities, with exceptions for certain transactions such as toll booths and automated ticket dispensers at train stations.
+Big cities will accept it, with exceptions for certain transactions such as toll booths and automated ticket dispensers at train stations.
 “Once you’re off the beaten path a bit, however, things may get a little tougher,” says Matt Schulz, a senior industry analyst at CreditCards.com.
 He tried to pay for dinner at an Italian restaurant in Garmisch-Partenkirchen, Germany, with his American card recently, but his server said, “Nein, danke.”
 He settled up with cash.

 “People who frequently travel across the pond should invest in a chip-and-PIN card so they do not risk being cardless while overseas,” says Eric Adamowsky, the co-founder of CreditCardInsider.com.
 He also likes the Andrews Federal Credit Union card mentioned by MileCards.com’s Karimzad, noting that you can apply for the card as early as a week before your trip and still get it in time for your vacation.

-Having the right card would have prevented a monkey wrench from being thrown into the wheels of Shawn Cohen’s recent vacation to Paris.
-His American credit card was readily accepted at restaurants and even for the Eurostar high-speed train.
+Having the right card would have prevented Shawn Cohen’s recent vacation to Paris from encountering a monkey wrench.
+Restaurants and even the Eurostar high-speed train readily accepted his American credit card.
 But when he tried to rent bikes to tour the city, the machines spat his card back without approving it.

 “We couldn’t figure out why it didn’t work,” says Cohen, who works for an interactive marketing agency in Dallas.